All About LSD

 other hallucinations.
 The flashback can seem pleasant.
 Or it may produce severe anxiety.

 Flashbacks most often occur in people who used LSD over a long period.
-But they can
+They also tend

 LSD's effects vary from person to person.
 They depend on many factors.
 These include